Constrained Serial Dictatorships can be Fair: Computing the expected utility of an agent

-If \(\ProbModel = \FI\), then the values \(u(k,t)\) can be computed using a recursive formula.
-Let \(T(j,k,t)\) denote the utility that an agent can get if she can pick \(k\) items within the ones of rank in \(\{j,\ldots, m\}\), given that \(t\) of these items have been picked by preceding agents.
-Then it is clear that we have:
+We then turn to $\ProbModel = \IC$, and show that the values $\eu(\kappa,\tau)$ can be computed using a recursive formula.
+Let $T(j,\kappa,\tau)$ denote the utility that an agent can get if she can pick $\kappa$ goods within the ones of rank in $\{j,\ldots, m\}$, given that $\tau$ of these goods have been picked by preceding agents.
+Then, it is clear that we have:

-The key point is that there is a probability \((1 - \frac{t}{m - j+1})\) that the item of rank $j$ is free and in this case the agent will pick this item, and a probability of \(\frac{t}{m - j+1}\) that this item is one of the \(t\) items that have previously been picked.
-In both cases, we move to items of rank in \(\{j+1,\ldots, m\}\).
-In the first case, we decrease \(k\) by one as the agent has picked an item.
-In the second case, we decrease \(t\) by 1 as we have identified one of the items picked within the ones of rank \(j\) to \(m\).
-Hence, one can use the following formula to compute \(u(k,t)\):
+The key point is that there is a probability $1 - \frac{\tau}{m - j+1}$ that the good of rank $j$ is free and in this case the agent will pick this good, and a probability of $\frac{\tau}{m - j+1}$ that this good is one of the $\tau$ goods that have previously been picked.
+In both cases, we move to goods of rank in $\{j+1,\ldots, m\}$.
+In the first case, we decrease $\kappa$ by one as the agent has picked a good.
+In the second case, we decrease $\tau$ by 1 as we have identified one of the goods picked within the ones of rank $j$ to $m$.
+Hence, $\eu(\kappa,\tau)$ can be computed by the following formula:

 with the following base cases: